 Retirement villages are complexes of residences or a number of separate complexes of residences occupied or intended for occupation under a retirement village scheme.
 The Act defines a retirement village scheme as one that is established (predominantly), for retired persons and their spouses under a licence to occupy or a lease.

-For further information the following link provides access to a publication issued by the Office of the Ageing (OFTA) entitled Information for residents and prospective residents.
+For further information the following link provides access to a publication issued by the Office for Ageing Well (formerly OFTA) entitled Information for residents and prospective residents.
 This provides all of the information you may need.
 Alternatively call OFTA on 8204 2420 for a copy of the brochure.

 Lifestyle villages are not always restricted to retirees, but many are exclusively for over 55s.
 The accommodation is usually made up of single-level relocatable homes situated on individual blocks within large, estate-style grounds.
 Lifestyle village residents own their home and pay rent on the land.

 Retirement villages in are set up to operate within the Retirement Villages Act, while lifestyle villages operate under the Residential Parks Act.

 How can I obtain a copy of the current retirement villages act and regulations?

 Follow these links to download copies of both the act and regulations:

 Copies may be obtained from Service SA Call 13 23 24.

 Are council and water rates included in my monthly maintenance fee?